 Above ground pools are an affordable alternative to inground pools, but you have to install it correctly to make sure it can last you for years to come.
 One of the most important considerations is having a level surface for your swimming pool to sit on.

-Below, I’ll cover why it’s important to level the ground underneath your pool and the step-by-step process to level your backyard and confidently install your above ground pool.
+Below, I’ll cover the step-by-step process to level your backyard and confidently install your above ground pool.
+Later in the article, I’ll also discuss why it’s important to level the ground underneath your pool.
 Let’s dive in.

 Materials and Tools You Need to Level Your Backyard